The 8 Oriole Species You Should Know

 Here’s where and how to spot every oriole species regularly found in the U.S. and Canada.

-Decked out in orange and black, male Baltimore and Bullock’s orioles add dazzling color to backyards in summer—Baltimores in the East, Bullock’s in the West.
+Decked out in orange and black, male Baltimore and Bullock’s orioles add dazzling color to backyards in summer—Baltimore orioles in the East, Bullock’s orioles in the West.
 Where they meet on the western Great Plains, the two sometimes interbreed, creating hybrids.
 For a few years they were categorized into one species called “Northern oriole,” and you can still find that name in some older books.
 Most fly to the tropics for the winter, but increasing numbers of Baltimore orioles are now staying through the cold months in some eastern states where people keep feeders filled to attract them.

-The Southwest Duo: Hooded and Scott’s Orioles
+The Southwest Duo: Hooded Orioles and Scott’s Orioles

 Scott’s orioles are found from eastern California and northern Utah to the Hill Country of central Texas.
-Open woodlands of juniper or oak may be good habitats for them, but they’re especially drawn to areas with lots of yucca plants, building their nests among the long, daggerlike yucca leaves.
+Open woodlands of juniper or oak may be good habitats for them.
+But they’re especially drawn to areas with lots of yucca plants, building their nests among the long, daggerlike yucca leaves.
 The rich, bubbling song of the male Scott’s oriole carries for long distances across arid hillsides.

 In summer, hooded orioles are common from coastal California to southern Texas, chiefly in lowland riversides, canyons and backyards.
 They often place their nests in palm trees, using the long, strong fibers of palm leaves as nesting material.
 But if no palms are available, they’ll readily nest in sycamores, cottonwoods or other trees.
 Adult males are primarily orange (including an orange “hood”) with black accents.